Trusted WordPress tutorials, when you need them most.

 • Custom functionality – If you plan to add custom functionality through a plugin or a child theme, ensure it works correctly with the theme.

 We hope this article helped you learn how to check your WordPress theme against the latest standards.
-You may also want to check out our article on how to create a custom WordPress theme without code or our ultimate guide to WordPress security.
+You may also want to check out our article on how to create a custom WordPress theme without code or our beginner’s guide on how to customize your WordPress theme.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.